dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon proposes projectional editing for most user-interfaces.
 Essentially, spreadsheets at scale, with live data and graphical projections.
 Users can manipulate definitions or view computed data through the same projections.
 This design has many nice properties, and the results are easily shared or reused.
 Importantly, projectional editing ensures a more computation environment more accessible and controllable by the user, contributing to an empowered user experience.
 Projectional editing should be favored where feasible.

-Where projectional editing is an awkward fit - such as automating dictionary maintenance, or bootstrapping the projectional editor - Awelon proposes use of bots.
+Where projectional editing is an awkward fit - such as automating dictionary maintenance, modeling a game server where user actions are hidden from other users, or bootstrapping the projectional editor - Awelon proposes use of bots.
+Awelon's bots are based on repeating transactions, installed at `bot-*` for easy control by the user.
+Bots are given a host-environment object, through which they can access the network, dictionary, and auxiliary state.
+This design also has many nice properties - liveness, idempotence, resilience, security, extensibility.
+Through network access, we can construct web applications.
+Leveraging tools like [Jasonette](https://jasonette.com/), these might still look and feel like native apps.

-Awelon's bot are modeled as transactions, repeating indefinitely, implicitly waiting when repetition would obviously be unproductive.
-These transactions interact with a subset of 'system' variables to access a network or reflect upon the dictionary.
-This design also has many nice properties - liveness, idempotence, extensibility, securability.
-Through networking and reflection, we can support ad-hoc web applications or hybrid native apps (cf. [Jasonette](https://jasonette.com/)).
-Projectional editors and games can feasibly be modeled in this manner.

 This document sketches how various applications might be modeled in Awelon.